KMORaza/Inverter-Drive_Simulation_Software/README.md

 ---

 Diese Software simuliert einen elektrischen Wechselrichterantrieb und ist in JavaFX geschrieben.
 Vor einigen Tagen (21.
-April 2025) ich habe eine ähnliche Desktop-App zur Simulation eines elektrischen Wechselrichterantriebs geschrieben, allerdings in der Programmiersprache C und mit einem anderen Ansatz.
+April 2025) ich habe eine ähnliche Desktop-App zur Simulation eines elektrischen Wechselrichterantriebs geschrieben, allerdings in der C-Programmiersprache und mit einem anderen Ansatz.

 This software simulates electrical inverter drive and is written in JavaFX.
-Few days back (21 April 2025), I wrote a similar desktop app for simulating electrical inverter drive but I wrote that one in C programming language and with a different approach.
+Few days back (21 April 2025), I wrote a similar desktop app for simulating electrical inverter drive but I wrote that one in C programming language and with a different implementation.